ubernostrum/django-registration/docs/deprecations.rst

 **Will be removed in:** django-registration 3.0

-This URLconf was provided in the earliest days of django-registration, when :ref:`the model-based workflow <model-workflow>` was the only one provided.
+This URLconf was provided in the earliest days of django-registration, when the (now-removed) model-based workflow was the only one provided.
 Sites using the model-based workflow should instead ``include()`` the URLconf ``registration.backends.model_activation.urls``.